-Employee engagement doesn’t mean coddling or succumbing to every employee need or whim.
-Employers, you still and will always have more leverage in the relationship.
-Lately, I’ve watched as many of you have allowed your power dynamic to shift upside down.
-Given the purported dearth of talent and supply of qualified candidates, you are slowly […]
+Employee engagement doesn’t mean coddling or succumbing to every employee’s need or whim.
+Employers, you will always have more leverage in the relationship.
+Lately, I’ve watched as many of you have allowed the power dynamic to shift upside down.
+Given the dearth of talent and supply of qualified candidates, you are slowly letting the “inmates […]

 Most people I know aren’t good listeners.
 They are more focused on what they think and what they have to say about something rather than actually listening to what’s being said.
 I have a colleague who states that as a leader you need to “listen until it hurts” and I completely agree with him.
 It’s basic human nature that the level of satisfaction any of us have with a given conversation is directly related to how well we feel the other party was actually listening to what we had to say.
 Except when we are in a classroom no one actually enjoys being lectured to or talked at.